This page on milk and gout was last reviewed, or updated, on 28 February 2019

 Low purine foods are fine for a low purine diet, but there are better reasons why, if you drink milk gout might be alleviated, and your uric acid level lowered a little.
 It has been reliably found that milk can lower serum (blood) uric acid (UA) levels.

 Some people will be surprised to read that lowering uric acid is done by milk proteins, because they think protein raises uric acid.
 And milk can also improve uric acid excretion.
 So there's a double whammy gout improvement.

 The two proteins in milk that do this are casein, the main protein in milk, and lactalbumin.
 But as with all natural remedies for gout, and diets that lower uric acid, don't expect a huge reduction.
 Stimulation of uric acid excretion is thought to be caused by milk's ortic acid.

 MILK LOWERS URIC ACID

 A Canadian study in 1991, published in The American Journal of Clinical Nutrition, (3) found that casein and lactalbumin lowered serum (blood) uric acid in healthy volunteers by slightly over 0.5 mg/dL, which is not a lot, but useful.
 The reduction happened in three hours, but this wasn’t a long study over a few months.
-And the participants increased uric acid excretion.
-The researchers used 80 grams of milk proteins in water, not milk itself.
+And the participants increased their uric acid excretion.
+The researchers used 80 grams each of the milk proteins casein and lactalbumin in water three times over three hours, not milk itself.

 However, the amount of milk protein required to lower uric acid by this amount was high.
 You'd need to drink about 30 x 8 fluid ounces glasses of milk a day to equal the amount of casein and lactalbumin the healthy volunteers took in water, because there's about eight grams of protein in an eight ounce glass of milk.